Icenium/bond-content/grocery-list-nativescript/lesson-2.md

     });
 }
 ```
-* **g**.
+* **h**.
 Save list.js and perform a LiveSync to see the updated app on your device.
-* **h**.
+* **i**.
 Login with the account you created earlier and add a few items to the list.

 <hr data-action="end" />